AdrianSchneider/Qissues-Legacy/README.md

     export PATH="$PATH":~/bin

-After that, running `qissues` from the root of a project.
+After that, run `qissues` from the root of a project.

 ## Project Setup